-Lightning Effect In Photoshop
+Lightning Effect With Photoshop

-Written by Steve Patterson.
 In this Photoshop effects tutorial, we'll learn how to easily create and add lightning to an image with Photoshop!
 There's a few different ways to create lightning using Photoshop.
 The way we'll learn here is my favorite because, unlike real lightning in nature, this technique gives us lots of control over where the lightning appears and what it looks like in our image.
-After we've created the initial lightning bolt, we'll learn how to colorize it and how to brighten things up with some highlights to complete the effect!

 I'll be using Photoshop CS5 throughout this tutorial but there's nothing we'll be doing that's specific to CS5 so any recent version of Photoshop will work.
-Here's what the final lightning effect will look like (the original image without the lightning is available from the Fotolia image library):

 Step 1: Add A New Blank Layer